“Myopia is not only about poor eyesight, it’s about increased risk of disabling eye diseases.”

 Meanwhile, myopia in kids has burgeoned into an out-of-control epidemic – in only the last 30 years – tripling in the USA and compromising the vision of 96% of urban young people in South Korea.
 According to data recently presented data, more than 47% of Europeans between 25-29 years of age are myopic.

 The core of our story is at the nexus where Vision Science meets with innovation: With cutting-edge advances in lens design and development of safer pharmaceuticals, new methodologies are now being applied to scientific discoveries made nearly half-a-century ago.
 These breakthroughs have opened the door to amazing revelations pointing to creating remedies that – by slowing down eye elongation in young children – can help to stem-the-tide of this global epidemic.

 Working closely with a distinguished group of scientists and innovators, we interweave their observations with testimonials of individuals living with progressive myopia, giving voice and firsthand witness to the real-life challenges on both sides of the conundrum.

 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple international media and educational platforms.
-To achieve this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A visually creative, feature-length documentary essay; 2) a factual 52-minute version for TV and classroom screenings; 3) five shorts episodes (2-3 mins each) designed for children and adolescents; and 4) an audio book/podcast.
+To achieve this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A visually creative, feature-length documentary essay; 2) a factual 52-minute version for TV and classroom screenings; and 3) five shorts episodes (2-3 mins each) designed for children and adolescents.

 A Brewster Pond Production